alukosdev/ccsp/index/terminology.md

 #### Write Once, Read Many \(WORM\)

 A type of long-term storage, meaning it is written to initially and only used for read purposes thereafter.

+==- WRT
+The time necessary to very restoration of systems once they have been returned to operation.
+==-